neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### Removing Legacy Carvers

-This Biome Modifier type allows removing old caves and ravines from biomes.
-This CANNOT remove Noise Caves to biomes because Noise Caves are baked into the dimension's Noise Setting system and not actually tied to biomes.
-The legacy carvers are specifically ravines and old caves.
+This Biome Modifier type allows removing Carver Caves and Ravines from biomes.
+(Think of what caves looked like pre-Caves and Cliffs update) This CANNOT remove Noise Caves to biomes because Noise Caves are baked into the dimension's Noise Setting system and not actually tied to biomes.
+The legacy carvers are specifically Ravines and Carver Caves.

 ```json5
 {